Small Wood Stove Buyer's Guide

 - Osburn - When you want a traditional wood-burning small stove Osburn is the company.
 Their wood-burning stoves meet the EPA emissions standards for fuel-efficiency.
 The look of a traditional stove is unsurpassed, and Osburn makes some eye-catching units.

 - Duluth Forge - Easy to operate and a traditional style to boot, Duluth Forge has great options to choose from.
 A small Duluth Forge stove gives you "Dual Fuel" technology.
 With dual fuel, you can use either natural gas or propane without needing a conversion kit.
-Some of these vent-free units even come with a remote control, so turning the heat up is a press of a button.
+Some of these vent-free units even come with remote control, so turning the heat up is a press of a button.

 - Buck Stove - Buck Stove gives you options.
 They make both wood-burning and vent-free small stoves.
 A Buck Stove small wood-burning unit comes in that beautiful traditional style.
 Their vent-free stoves come in different colors and offer an optional remote control.